Daniel-KM/Omeka-S-module-GuestPrivate/README.md

 [Guest Private Role] is a module for [Omeka S] that creates a role called `guest_private`, allowing users to see all sites, site pages and resources that are public or private.
-The private guest has no admin permission and cannot got to the admin board.
+The private guest has no admin permission and cannot go to the admin board.

 This module may be useful for example when a site is in development and all